JHU-PL-Lab/www-fpse/lecture/coroutines.md

  * JavaScript has built-in `async/await` syntax
  * All other commonly-used languages have some third-party library

-In OCaml there are currently two competing libraries
- * `Async` - a Jane Street library, very compatible with `Core` but not widely used so fewer other libraries use it.
- * `Lwt` - the standard library for coroutines in OCaml.
+ * In OCaml, `Lwt` is the standard library for coroutines in OCaml.
  * We will cover `Lwt` since most useful libraries are built over `Lwt`: `Cohttp`, `Dream`, and `Opium` for example.

 ### Principles of Coroutines